-Scheduled Monument - means any monument which is for the time being included in the schedule [compiled and maintained by the Secretary of State for Culture, Media and Sport]
+Scheduled Monument - is an historic building or site that is included in the Schedule of Monuments kept by the Secretary of State for Digital, Culture, Media and Sport.

 SHMA - A Strategic Housing Market Assessment is a study of the way the housing market works in an area.
 It considers the type of households living in the area, where they work and what sort of housing they live in.
 It attempts to estimate future housing needs across the area, broken down by tenure and size of housing.